awslabs/duvet/duvet-specification/duvet-specification.md

 ### Parse Specifications

-Duvet MUST accept one or more file patterns that describe the paths to the specifications files.
+Duvet MUST accept one or more groups of file patterns that describe the paths to the specifications files.

-Duvet MUST parse as a [specification](#specification) any files ending in `.txt` discovered on these file patterns as an IETF RFC.
+These file pattern groups MUST specify which [specification format](#formats) they are in.

+For each file pattern group,
+for each file pattern in the group,
-Duvet MUST parse as a [specification](#specification) any files ending in `.md` discovered on these file patterns as a Markdown.
+Duvet MUST attempt to parse as a [specification](#specification) any files discovered on this file pattern as if they were in the file pattern groups' [specification format](#formats).

+Failure to parse a file MUST NOT halt Duvet.

+Failure to parse a file SHOULD yield a warning.

 #### Specifications as TOML